coveo/source.coveo.com/_posts/2017-03-10-applying-site-search-best-practices-using-sitecore-part4 .md

 Additionally, it is highly recommended to send additional [context](https://developers.coveo.com/x/5AkvAg) to the Coveo Recommendation engine.
 The context helps Coveo segment the users in order to provide items relevant to them.
 To do so, simply integrate the [User Context component](https://developers.coveo.com/x/1wkvAg) after the Page Views Analytics on all pages you wish to track.
 The component will give you a few context options by default such as the xDB pattern card of the user.
-If needed, you can add to these options with the [UserContextPipeline](https://developers.coveo.com/x/5AkvAg).
+If needed, you can add to these options using the [UserContextPipeline](https://developers.coveo.com/x/5AkvAg).

-Keep in mind that sending a large amount of context can reduce the efficiency of the Recommendation Feature.
+Keep in mind that sending a large amount of context can reduce the efficiency of the Coveo Recommendation engine.
 Try to send no more than 5 different contexts.

 In parallel to all of the above, you can send analytics data to the Sitecore Analytics API.
 I will not explain it in details since the underlying logic is the same as with the Coveo Usage Analytics, and it is well documented [here](https://developers.coveo.com/x/RgHvAQ).